rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 This includes the obvious case of participating in divine liturgy, but also the non-obvious cases of participating in technology or in politics or any worldly pattern.
 It's important to understand that the worldly patterns that we participate within are in fact created spirits, and if they're directing you to Christ, then this is an angel, and if it's pointing in the opposite direction, then this is a fallen angel (such as the dark powers and principalities we struggle against daily).

-As "messengers" angels deliver the revealed word of God, and the word of God is the [Logos](../logos/index.md), who is incarnate in the person of Christ Jesus.
+As "messengers", angels deliver the revealed word of God, and the word of God is the [Logos](../logos/index.md), who is incarnate in the person of Christ Jesus.
 The angels minister to the divine will, that we may participate within His divine will through Christ Jesus.

 And further the "message" from angels is *Logia*, the revealed stories, which includes not only scripture, but every *logia*, such as mathematics, technology, and even geology.